quevivasbien/quevivasbien.github.io/src/routes/posts/mandelbrot-wasm/+page.svelte.md

 <!-- ENDPREVIEW -->

 I ended up using plain JavaScript (no TypeScript and no web framework) for this, just because importing the wasm inside workers was giving me headaches otherwise.
-(I'm probably missing something, but as far as I can tell it is currently impossible to import scripts within a web worker in TypeScript.
+(I'm probably missing something, but as far as I can tell it is currently impossible to import scripts within a web worker in TypeScript, or at least this is still an experimental feature in some major browsers.
 This seems bizarre to me, but it is generally in line with JS's general lack of support for multiprocessing features.)

 You can check out the result [here](https://quevivasbien.github.io/mandelbrot-wasm/).